puppetlabs-toy-chest/razor-server/doc/api.md

 boot_seq   | A hash mapping the boot counter or 'default' to a template templates  | A hash mapping template names to the actual ERB template text

+### Create broker

+To create a broker, clients post the following to the `create-broker` URL:

+    {
+      "name": "puppet",
+      "configuration": { "server": "puppet.example.org", "version": "3.0.0" },
+      "broker-type": "puppet"
+    }

+The `broker-type` must correspond to a broker that is present on the `broker_path` set in `config.yaml`.

+The permissible settings for the `configuration` hash depend on the broker type and are declared in the broker type's `configuration.yaml`.

 ### Create tag

 To create a tag, clients post the following to the `/spec/create_tag`